Driver's license: Sri Lanka

 New E-Smart Card driving licences are available in Sri Lanka.
 These cards are intended for use in the proposed "Point System".

 In Sri Lanka, a driving licence is the official document which authorizes its holder to operate various types of motor vehicles on public roads.
 They are administered by the Department of Motor Traffic (DMT).
 The minimum age is 18 years for all vehicle types.

 Taiwan

-In Taiwan, driving permits (駕駛執照) are issued by the Ministry of Transportation and Communications to a qualified driver.
-The number of the driver license in Taiwan is the same as the ID number of the license holder's household registration in Taiwan.
-In Taiwan, the driver license is sometimes accepted as a valid identity document, since the information on a driver license replicates most of that on a Taiwanese National Identification Card.
+In Taiwan, driving permits (駕駛執照) are issued by the Ministry of Transportation and Communications to qualified drivers.
+The number of the driver's license is the same as the ID number of the license holder's household registration in Taiwan.
+In Taiwan, the license is sometimes accepted as a valid identity document, since the information on it replicates most of what is on a Taiwanese National Identification Card.